 - You require more grinding time if you need more coffee cups

-Apart from appearing as another best, Hario Skerton is also a cheap hand grinder under $100 that will get your beans ready for brewing.
+Apart from appearing as another best, the Hario Skerton is also a cheap hand grinder under $100 that will get your beans ready for brewing.
 Although it’s larger than the JavaPresse above, it’s still portable if you need to grind while outdoors.

 The design involves an arm at the top for the grinding which goes all the way down.
 You also get a plastic hopper while the body contains thick glass.
 The bottom is rubberized to enhance the grip as you grind with a metallic Hario metallic symbol.

 Just like the above grinder, Hario also uses ceramic conical burrs for the grind.
-It is effortless to operate, and it takes less than a minute to prepare coffee for the pour over.
+It is effortless to operate, and it takes less than a minute to prepare coffee for the pour-over.
 You, however, don’t get consistency, which is something you should already expect from the manual mechanism.

 Grinding and Dealing With the Fake

-It requires a slow-to-moderate speed for proper grinding, and you also need to learn how to adjust the coarseness since it doesn’t come with any indicator.
+It requires a slow-to-moderate speed for proper grinding, and you also need to learn how to adjust the coarseness since it doesn’t come with an indicator.
 You have to play around with the screw at the top (which also loosens as you grind) and check the level to know if that is what you want.

 One of the issues that Hario customers face is receiving a fake product.
-If yours came with an unlabeled brown box, has no lines on the glass and no metal ring at the bottom, then you were duped.
+If yours came with an unlabeled brown box, has no lines on the glass, and no metal ring at the bottom, then you were duped.
 Also, if the grinder has a white plastic lining, it’s also fake.
 The real one has a grey lining.